zijie78/NPshop/README.md

 The hamburger menu overlay doesnt go full screen on mobile view :/

 <h2>Credits</h2>
 The photos used in this site were obtained from ngee anns website and google.
+Some of the html ideas were inspired from YouTube videos such as the hamburger menu, the login, contact and shop.

 <h2>Acknowledgements</h2>
-I received inspiration for this project from lazada.
+I received inspiration for this project from Lazada/Shopee.

 <h2>Collaborators</h2>
 Goh Zi Jie (zijie78)